 Donating shares to charity is a less obvious way of giving but there are tax benefits here too.
 Sign over your shares to charity and there's no capital gains tax and you can offset their value (on the day you transfer) against income tax.

-There's a number of ways this can be beneficial:
+There are a number of ways this can be beneficial:

 Perhaps you've a shareholding so small it's not worth selling.
 Or it can be a useful way to give if you've used up your capital gains tax limit (you can make up to £10,600 of one-off gains a year before tax is applicable), you want to offload some shares and the income tax write off means you get a double hit tax benefit.